SiddhaK17/nato-alphabet-transcriber/README.md

 5. **📤 Output Rendering** – A clean, structured list of phonetic code words is displayed instantly, ensuring clarity and readability.
 6. **🔄 Replay Cycle** – Users can re-run the process for as many words as desired without restarting the application.

-> ⚡ This flow ensures the program feels **interactive, engaging, and error-tolerant**, much like a **gamified learning tool**, while retaining its professional utility as a phonetic transcription engine.
+> ⚡ This flow ensures the program feels **interactive, engaging, and error tolerant**, much like a **gamified learning tool**, while retaining its professional utility as a phonetic transcription engine.

 ---